TheIoTLearningInitiative/EmbeddedLinux/documentation/Objectives.md

 - Create Base Support Packages for Embedded Devices
 - Develop a Linux Kernel module
-- Integrate your Linux Kernel module into your Board Support Package
+- Integrate your Linux Kernel module into your Board Support Package using Linux Kernel Configuration infrastructure
 -